microsoft/nni/docs/source/nas/exploration_strategy.rst

    print('Final architecture:', trainer.export())
    json.dump(trainer.export(), open('checkpoint.json', 'w'))

 .. tip:: The trained super-net (neither the weights or exported JSON) can't be used directly.
 It's only an intermediate result used for deriving the final architecture.
-The exported architecture (can be retrieved with :function:`nni.retiarii.fixed_arch`) needs to be *retrained* with a standard training recipe to get the final model.
+The exported architecture (can be retrieved with :meth:`nni.retiarii.fixed_arch`) needs to be *retrained* with a standard training recipe to get the final model.